Cheers season 2: Cast and characters

 Sam and Diane finally pair up, but their relationship is dysfunctional and has problems.
 They have fulfilling casual sex but seem to have little else in common.
 They constantly compete with each other, argue, break up, and make up again until they end their on-again, off-again relationship at the end of the season.

 Episodes

 Original air dates of following episodes are not actual premiere dates for some television stations of the United States, like KTUU-TV from Anchorage, Alaska.
 In those areas, episodes may have been broadcast at later dates.

 Ratings

 The second season of Cheers was scheduled against CBS's Simon & Simon and various ABC programs, including the short-lived sitcom It's Not Easy and short-lived medical drama Trauma Center.
 The season scored an average rating of 17.6 and achieved a 27% audience share in its first seven weeks.
-At the end of the season, Cheers finished in 35th place in the Nielsen ratings.
+At the end of the season, Cheers finished in 35th place in the Nielsen ratings, a considerable improvement over its debut season, which finished under top 70.